SamvritSrinath/EDS124BRPortfolio/index.md

 ### Week 8
 Attached is my video becoming a metal detector and using compound conditionals to find treasure!
 [Compound Conditionals](https://youtu.be/sqBOcfBj_eQ)
 ### Week 9
+Attached is my video of drawing a beautiful nature scene using functions and custom blocks!
+[Functions](https://youtu.be/XDBDW0hAZvw)
 ### Week 10